-(Romans 1:15) So, as much as in me is, I am ready to preach the gospel to you that are at Rome also.
+(Romans 1:15) -hence my eagerness to proclaim the gospel to you also who are in Rome.

 Paul knew that Jesus had called him to preach the gospel, and he accepted the responsibility to share the good news of Jesus Christ with all people everywhere without prejudice.
 The gospel of Jesus Christ is for all people.
 Jesus spent time and shared good news with the lowliest of sinners, and Paul followed Jesus' example.
 Paul told everyone who would listen about the salvation of God through faith in Jesus Christ, about God's wonderful love for them, and about God's offer of forgiveness for sin that led Jesus to come and teach and die and rise again for their benefit.